 Many homeowners renovating houses built in the early 20th or late 19th centuries often want to add a clawfoot tub.
 Whether or not the tub is historically accurate to the home, it brings up powerful feelings of times past.
-It makes many people think of an era before mobile devices, Twitter, traffic jams, and smog--when a slow, luxurious bath in the tub was considered a norm.
 It's a feeling that the typical modern 60" alcove tub just cannot evoke.

 The classic cast-iron clawfoot tub still exists and can be purchased new.
 It has many advantages.
 But acrylic clawfoots have been giving cast-iron tubs a run for their money.
 Which is best for you?